 #5 An inspirational leader is resilient

 That’s life.
-You will make mistakes, you will come off the rails, and if you don’t, it begs the question whether you’re really pushing the boundaries of possibility.
+You will make mistakes and come off the rails; if you don’t, it begs whether you’re pushing the boundaries of possibility.

 Inspirational leaders aren’t immune from mistakes or runs of bad luck; what they have learned to do is recover quickly.
 They pick themselves up, bounce back, and refuse to carry any additional and unnecessary baggage from the experience.